How to reset forgotten username and password on a router

 Once the router is reset, you may enter the setup screen and change the password to whatever you prefer.
 Also, you need to re-enter any configuration settings that were in place before the reset.

-If the router is from your ISP and you cannot perform a hard reset, contact the ISP for instructions on how to reset the username and password, or how to access the router configuration.
+If the router is from your ISP and you cannot perform a hard reset, contact the ISP for help resetting the username and password.

 - Accessing home network router setup or console.